xavdid/typed-install/README.md

 ### shouldSpin (boolean, default `false`)

 Whether or not to run the fancy spinner.
-If you're using this in other code, this should probably be false.
+If you're using this in other code, this should probably be `false`.
+Also controls whether messages are logged.

 ```js
 const typedi = require('typed-install').default